 Gone are the days when the only place to get shot stats was from your local pro or a big box shop that had a Trackman or Foresight Sports launch monitor.
-Small portable affordable golf launch monitors are now widely available to the general public and are great tools for juniors to use.
+Small portable affordable (less than $500) golf launch monitors are now widely available to the general public and are great tools for juniors to use.

 Golf launch monitors generally either work off high speed cameras or Doppler radar, with the latter being the most popular in these less expensive launch monitors.
 In addition to being a great practice aid, they also add a fun element to practice and juniors love playing challenges on them and seeing immediate feedback.

 Despite the barrage of options in the market, we’ll delve into the best and most affordable golf launch monitors for 2020 that are reliable and easy to use for juniors.